Wire report

 What happened

-According to The Guardian’s source item, Lupus patients in England in remission after pioneering NHS trial of GM therapy, Doctors say therapy that genetically modifies person’s T-cells could offer cure for chronic autoimmune disease Five lupus patients in England are in remission after being treated with a revolutionary therapy that genetically modifies their own cells, in a medical breakthrough that could offer people a cure, doctors have said.
+According to The Guardian’s linked report, Lupus patients in England in remission after pioneering NHS trial of GM therapy, Doctors say therapy that genetically modifies person’s T-cells could offer cure for chronic autoimmune disease Five lupus patients in England are in remission after being treated with a revolutionary therapy that genetically modifies their own cells, in a medical breakthrough that could offer people a cure, doctors have said.
 CAR (chimeric antigen receptor) T-cell therapy involves removing a type of white blood cell also called T lymphocytes, which are crucial for hunting out infected or damaged cells, and engineering them to spot and destroy disease.
 The T-cells are then fed back into the patient via an infusion to reset their immune system.
 Continue reading…

 Context